Economic Recession Layoff

-If an employee is terminated without cause, it is important to see if there are any discriminatory reasons behind it.
-Human rights codes across the country prohibit termination of employment on the basis of protected grounds, such as: citizenship, race, place of origin, ethnic origin, colour, ancestry, disability, age, creed, sex/pregnancy, family status, marital status, sexual orientation, gender identity, gender expression, and criminal record.
-Even if it is just one factor in a larger decision to terminate during a recession, it is still enough to taint the action and entitle an employee to moral damages.
-The recession cannot be a smokescreen for otherwise illegal terminations.
-For example, “cost-cutting” ushered in by an economic recession is not an excuse to get rid of all the older employees or disproportionately fire female employees.
+If you have been terminated without cause during a recession, it is important to consider whether there are any discriminatory reasons behind your dismissal.
+The Ontario Human Rights Code prohibit the dismissal of an employee based on factors like age, gender, race, religion, disability, family status or orientation.
+Even if it is just one factor in a larger decision to dismiss you during a recession, it is still enough to taint your termination and entitle you to moral damages.
+A recession cannot be a smokescreen for an otherwise illegal termination.
+“Cost-cutting” during an economic recession is not an excuse to get rid of the older employees or disproportionately fire female employees.

-What you are entitled to will depend on various factors such as age, position, tenure, and salary.
-In fact, being terminated during a recession actually entitles you to more notice or pay in lieu.
-Due to a worse job market during recessions; this results from the lower supply of comparable jobs and the higher competition from terminated employees.
-Added together, it means it will take you longer, on average, to re-employ.
+You have been terminated without cause and your employer has asked you to sign a release to receive your severance package.
+It is vital that you do not sign anything before receiving independent legal advice.
+Your entitlement will depend on factors such as age, position, tenure, and salary.
+In fact, being terminated during a recession entitles you to more severance pay, because on average, it will take you longer to re-employ.
+Recessions typically mean a lower supply of comparable jobs and higher competition in a reduced job market.
 The higher severance package gives you a longer “financial bridge” to get to your next job.

 You should seek advice when faced with any of the above scenarios.
 You should make sure that your employer is not shortchanging you with a subpar severance package, or worse, wrongfully dismissing you.